ErSudarshanmandal/ErSudarshanmandal/README.md

-- 👋 Hi, I’m @ErSudarshanmandal
+- 👋 Hi, I’m @Er.Sudarshan Mandal
-- 👀 I’m interested in ...
+- 👀 I’m interested in robotics, python, embedded C
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Robot Operating System(ROS)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any robotics project
-- 📫 How to reach me ...
+- 📫 Reach me at er.sudarshanmandal@gmail.com

 <!---
 ErSudarshanmandal/ErSudarshanmandal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.